-In accordance with the Single Resolution Mechanism Regulation, the entities and groups (127 as of 1 March 2018) which currently fall under the direct responsibility of the SRB are the following:
+In accordance with the SRMR, the entities and groups that currently fall under the direct responsibility of the SRB are the following:

-(1) the entities and groups directly supervised by the European Central Bank.
+- The entities and groups directly supervised by the European Central Bank; and

 NRAs are responsible for all other banks.
 However, where necessary to ensure the consistent application of high resolution standards, the SRB can decide, or an NRA can request the SRB, to exercise directly all its powers with regard to banks that are originally within an NRA’s remit.
 Moreover, if a resolution action requires the use of the SRF, the SRB is responsible for the adoption of the resolution scheme for that bank.

 The SRMR provides that the SRB is responsible for the effective and consistent functioning of the SRM.
 The SRB may issue general instructions for the attention of NRAs and may issue warnings to an NRA where the SRB considers that a decision that NRA intends to adopt does not comply with the SRMR or with the SRB’s general instructions.